Edit

 UI interaction

 Windows users can choose from a wide variety of input devices to interact with your application, and Windows has specific system experiences that people are accustomed to using.
 When your application adheres to these experiences, your users can use your application reliably.
-When your app doesn't follow these conventions, users may find it confusing or frustrating.
+When your app doesn't follow these conventions, users might find it confusing or frustrating.

 On-object commanding